Over the last couple of years, as the popularity of the Paleo diet has expanded, a lot of controversy has emerged over

 I think it’s a complete waste of time and energy to argue about what a Paleo diet is, because the question is essentially unanswerable.
 The more important question is, what is your optimal diet?

-In my upcoming book, Your Personal Paleo Code (published 12/31/13; published in paperback as The Paleo Cure in December 2014), I provide a simple—yet powerful—three-step approach for helping you to discover your own ideal version of the Paleo diet.
-CLICK HERE to learn more about it and pick up a copy.
+In my book, The Paleo Cure, I provide a simple—yet powerful—three-step approach for helping you to discover your own ideal version of the Paleo diet.
+Click here to learn more about it and pick up a copy.